Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

-Figure~\ref{fig::cuttingslekr} illustrates what happens when one ``unzips'' along $\eta$.
-There are certain special times at which $\eta$ completes an entire excursion away from $\partial \h$, and at each such time a positive-but-finite-quantum-area region is ``cut off'' from $\h$.
+Figure~\ref{fig::cuttingslekr} illustrates what happens to a given bubble when one performs either the forward or the reverse Loewner flow.
+In the forward direction, there are certain special times at which the $\SLE$ completes an entire excursion away from $\partial \h$, and at each such time a positive-but-finite-quantum-area region is ``cut off'' from $\h$.
 If we parameterize time in the reverse direction, then at such a time, a positive area region is added all at once.